General Electric: The Risk That Should Be In The Front Of Your Mind

 --Jeff Immelt, Chairman & CEO of General Electric during the outook meeting

 Mr. Immelt also describes how the company intends to use the unallocated capital and how the additional leverage provides GE with a lot of flexibility in the years ahead.
 Contrary to what this management team was saying during the meeting, I do not believe that the additional financial leverage was a topic that was widely discussed with investors in the past, but the $20b should definitely sound familiar.
 Why?
 In August 2016, there were rumors floating around that GE had intentions of adding more leverage, specifically $20b, in the near future.
-Moreover, the Trian Fund's (lead by Mr. Nelson Peltz) white paper identified several steps for GE management to take in order to create shareholder value and one of the steps was to "commit to ~$20 billion of incremental net leverage (~1x EBITDA) at GE Industrial by 2018".
+Moreover, the Trian Fund's (led by Mr. Nelson Peltz) white paper identified several steps for GE management to take in order to create shareholder value and one of the steps was to "commit to ~$20 billion of incremental net leverage (~1x EBITDA) at GE Industrial by 2018".

 I believe that debt is never a problem, until it's a problem.
 GE already had its debt rating downgraded twice since early 2015 --Moody's in April 2015 and S&P Global Ratings in September 2016 --so adding more leverage does not seem like the best course of action, in my opinion.